t0bst4r/matterbridge-home-assistant/packages/matterbridge-home-assistant/README.md

 ## Supported Entities

+- Automations (`automation.`) are mapped to Switches and currently only support on-off control
+- Binary Sensor entities (`binary_sensor.`) provide their state (e.g. on / off)
+- Cover Devices (`cover.`) are currently all mapped to "Window Covering"
+- Input-Boolean entities (`input_boolean.`) including on-off control
 - Light entities (`light.`) including on-off, brightness and hue & saturation control
-- Switch entities (`switch.`) including on-off control
-- Input-Boolean entities (`input_boolean.`) including on-off control
+- Lock Devices (`lock.`) including Locking and Unlocking.
+Some Matter controllers (like Alexa) do not allow unlocking locks by default.
+It needs to be enabled in the Alexa App for each Lock.
 - Media Players (`media_player.`) are mapped to Switches and currently only support on-off control
-- Climate Devices (`climate.`) currently work in progress, not released yet.
 - Scenes (`scene.`) are mapped to Switches and currently only support on-off control
 - Scripts (`script.`) are mapped to Switches and currently only support on-off control
-- Automations (`automation.`) are mapped to Switches and currently only support on-off control
+- Switch entities (`switch.`) including on-off control

 ## Frequently Asked Questions